Fall in U.S. Credit Rating: What It Means for Small Businesses

 Separation or divorce should happen in a financially clean way.
 Where a mortgage is concerned, that means one of a few options should be taken.

 Selling the home and paying off the mortgage is the first and obvious way to clear the debt.
 Any surplus proceeds can be split between the former partners, each with a sum of money and free to move on to a new life.

-But it may not be practical to sell the family home as property prices may have fallen or it makes sense for one to continue to live there.
-In this case, the remaining partner should `buy out` the interest of the other so that there is no residual financial link to the mortgage.
-Should there be a payment default later, even in many years’ time, the partner that has left the house can still be held liable for the financial consequences.
+But it may not be practical to sell the family home as property prices may have fallen, or it makes sense for one to continue to live there.
+In this case, the remaining partner should `buy out the interest of the other so that there is no residual financial link to the mortgage.
+Should there be a payment default later, even in many years, the partner that has left the house can still be held liable for the financial consequences?
 So getting this aspect bolted down is essential.

 New Financial Future

 Starting again financially is the cleanest way to reinforce the separation or divorce.
 Having control of your finances without the risk of being liable for someone else`s is very empowering.
-There are a number of excellent ways to restart a financial future and considering the Tesco credit card can be just one.
+There are several excellent ways to restart a financial future, and considering the Tesco credit card can be just one.